Faculty Research Labs

 Spanning IU School of Medicine and IU Health, institutes enable a team-based approach to provide superior care to Hoosiers today and discover new and improved care for the future.

-Basic science research spotlight: Brittany Needham, PhD
+Basic science research spotlight: Dan Peltier, MD, PhD

 Faculty Research LabsFaculty throughout IU School of Medicine work together to advance knowledge and treatment for patients in the world's most critical areas of medicine.